MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

     <img src=".//media/image92a.png"/>

-4. Increase the ambient light source shining on top of the board.
+4. [WFI32-IoT users only] Increase the ambient light source shining on top of the board.
 Wait approximately 10-15 seconds.
 Click on the `Refresh` icon to confirm that the light sensor value has increased

     <img src=".//media/image93a.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />